adamamiller/GettingStarted/README.md

 [Back to the tippety-top.](#top)

 ----------------------------------------------------------------------
-#### <a name="conflicts"></a>I git pulled and now I have a konflict.
+#### <a name="conflicts"></a>I git pulled and now I have a conflict.
 What do I do?

 Fix it.
-The error messinge tells you which files contain the konflict.
+The error message tells you which files contain the conflict.
 Open them in an editor and search for the string '&gt;&gt;&gt;&gt;&gt;&gt;'.
 Just like in svn, the portion of code between this string and the '======' mark is the remote version, while